Dengue Envelope-2 45kDa

 Dengue Virus Subtype 2 Recombinant, Insect Cells

-Recombinant Dengue Virus Subtype 2 produced in Insect Cells is a polypeptide chain containing amino acids 2-395 & having a molecular weight of approximately 45.3 kDa.
+Recombinant Dengue Virus Subtype 2 Envelope protein, expressed in Insect Cells, is a polypeptide chain encompassing amino acids 2-395.
+This protein fragment has a molecular weight of approximately 45.3 kDa.
+The purification process of Dengue Envelope-2 involves a proprietary chromatographic technique.

 Shipped with Ice Packs